Bible Question:

 Now all this took place to fulfill what was spoken by the Lord through the prophet: “BEHOLD, THE VIRGIN SHALL BE WITH CHILD AND SHALL BEAR A SON, AND THEY SHALL CALL HIS NAME IMMANUEL,” which translated means, “GOD WITH US.”
 Matthew 1:22-23 (NASB)

 Then Joseph obeyed the angel and kept Mary as his wife.
-This reveals Joseph was a humble man who was willing submitted to God.
+This reveals Joseph was a humble man who willing submitted to God.

 Luke 2:1-5 tells us that Joseph took Mary to Bethlehem.
 After Jesus was born, we are told that Joseph was still with her (Luke 2:16).
 We can imagine that he cared for her and the child.
 In summary, the gospels reveal that Joseph was a righteous, loving, and humble man who submitted himself to God.